City of Lake Charles - Arts and Humanities Council of Southwest Louisiana (SWLA)

 There are two grant categories for the Lake Charles Partnership Grant Program:

-- Provides funding for operative expenses, such as salaries, supplies, utilities, and marketing, of arts organizations with 501(c)(3) status from the IRS.
+2) Organizational Support - Provides funding for operating expenses, such as professional salaries, supplies, materials, rent, utilities, and marketing of nonprofit arts organizations.

 GrantWatch ID#: 177944